tegacodes/p5.js-education/README.md

   <img src="https://github.com/tegacodes/p5.js-education/raw/master/images/_tutorials1.png" alt="alt text" width="400px">

-Use the html header tags, paragraph tags and section divisions using that getting started page as a guide.
+Use the html header tags, paragraph tags and section divisions using the page linked above as a guide.
 You may also want to embed p5 sketchs.

 ###Embedding p5 sketches into tutorials
 There are two methods for embedding sketches into html or php pages: